 Note: Data extracted from Characteristics of Rental Properties and Landlords in Cleveland: Implications for Achieving Lead Safe Rental Housing (September 2020).

-Zip codes not shown due to absence of rental properties - Z3 (44142), Z4 (44130), Z5 (44129, 44144)
+Zip codes not shown due to absence of rental properties - Z3 (44142), Z4 (44130), Z5 (44129, 44144) Z6 (44131)

-During the first quarter of 2022, some procedures were still in process and under refinement.
-For example, Building & Housing was still pursuing implementation of a new interface for landlords to submit applications for the lead safe certification.
-In addition, a pilot of enforcement procedures with properties (>5 units) in Zone 1 was launched .
 Data on progress during the quarter were assembled by the Lead Safe Auditor team from a variety of sources, primarily from data provided by City of Cleveland Building & Housing.